Continuing from MV Agusta Part I

-A smaller model released around the same time, the 250 Biciclindrica twin, sold very well and helped make up for the cost of producing the larger machine.
-Into that period was launched the MV Agusta 750S - an icon of sorts, but still not as good as it could have been.
-The company chose to keep the shaft drive from the 600 and that never held up well to abuse.
-The great Arturo Magni, who worked with MV for 27 years, later created a chain conversion for this machine - it was a popular aftermarket item, and it worked very well.
+A smaller model released around the same time, the 250 Biciclindrica twin, sold very well and helped make up for the cost of producing the larger bike.
+In those years, the company launched the MV Agusta 750S - an icon of sorts, but still not as good as it could have been.
+The company chose to keep the shaft drive from the 600, even though it never held up well to abuse.
+The great Arturo Magni, who worked with MV for 27 years, later created a chain conversion for this bike: it was a popular aftermarket item, and it worked very well.
 The 750S was a beautiful piece of work, even with these issues.

-All of this was not to last, though.
-Sure, MV Agusta had some very notable riders during the time which they raced MV Agusta motorcycles, and they sold some amazingly beautiful motorcycles as well, but much of it was based on the passion of Count Domenico Agusta.
-In February of 1971, the Count died and left behind an amazing legacy to which all motorcycle manufacturers aspire.
-Soon after Domenico's death, the Italian government took over MV Agusta; this was mostly due to the aviation side of the business as the Italian government loved to control their defense contractors directly.
+Sure, MV Agusta had some very notable riders, and they sold some amazingly beautiful motorcycles as well, but much of it was based on the passion of Count Domenico Agusta.
+In February of 1971, the Count died and left behind an incredible legacy to which all motorcycle manufacturers would have aspired.
+Soon after Domenico's death, the Italian government took over MV Agusta: this was mostly due to the aviation side of the business as the Italian government loved to control their defense contractors directly.

 Even though the driving force behind the company was now gone - and it was being run at least partially by the government - MV Agusta kept producing motorcycles and continued to race.
 In 1972 they produced another variation on the 750S, the 750 GT.
-It was not the best motorcycle ever produced by MV, but since only 50 were ever made, it is now one of the most collectible.
+It was not the best motorcycle ever produced, but since only 50 were ever made, it is now one of the most collectible.
 Shortly after this model, some American investors worked with the factory to produce the (790c.c.)
 750 S America model.
 It was based largely on the GT and previous 750 models, but it had a bevy of factory options and many earlier problems were addressed with its release.
 This is another very collectible MV.
-Next came the very rare 832 Monza; it was a rather updated version of the 750 America, and some even believed that the Monza was created from America models still sitting at the factory - this was untrue, though.
+Next came the very rare 832 Monza, a rather updated version of the 750 America, and some even believed that the Monza was created from America models still sitting at the factory - this was untrue, though.

 The Cascina Costa manufacturer had fallen on hard times.
 Some of this was due to the lackluster quality of models being sold for the street - though that did improve a great deal over the various model versions - but most of it was due to bad management by the Italian government.
 After all, the Italian government was only concerned about the aviation industry - especially the helicopters.
 There were many expert builders who kept the name alive through their products.
 One of them was the well-known Arturo Magni, but there was also Hansen and Kay & Bold.
-The last employee retired from MV Agusta in 1980; he was the parts manager at the factory.
+The last employee retired from MV Agusta in 1980. he was the parts manager at the factory.

-He was already very well-known in the motorcycle industry for starting the Bimota motorcycle company (very high-end designs using other manufacturer's production engines) and having designed the iconic Ducati 916-996-998 series of race and street motorcycles.
+He was already very well-known in the motorcycle industry for starting the Bimota motorcycle company (very high-end designs, using other manufacturer's production engines) and having designed the iconic Ducati 916-996-998 series of race and street motorcycles.
 (His design was also used for the basis of the Ducati 1098/1198.)
 In 1997, they released their first road-going new MV Agusta.

 Not too long after the F4 was released, Tamburini also started to design something else, something different in some ways, yet still full of the exotic beauty of the F4.
 It would be a 'naked' version of the bike - basically, it was the F4 without its plastic fairings.
 It was named the Brutale ('brutal' in Italian) and it too took the two-wheeled world by storm.
 The Brutale was equipped with the same radial-valve engine which powered the F4, but it was retuned to provide excellent low and mid-range power characteristics.

 There were many variations on the theme of the F4 - all of them limited editions; F4 Serie Oro ('gold version'), F4 SPR (Special Production Racing), F4 Senna (named after F1 racer Alton Senna) and more.
 This changed only slightly when the F4 was given a larger displacement (998c.c.) in 2004.
 From then it was called the F4-1000, and MV created similar special models based on this machine as they had done with the 750 model, including the F4-1000 Tamburini - obviously named after the designer and fitted with the top-of-the line motorcycle technology available at the time.
-In 2006 was born the most expensive motorcycle MV Agusta ever made - the F4CC.
+In 2006, the most expensive motorcycle MV Agusta ever made was born: the F4CC.

-The CC stood for Claudio Castiglioni, the president/owner of MV Agusta/Cagiva.
-It was a highly modified motorcycle with carbon fiber and magnesium everything and rated at 200 horsepower at the crank.
+CC stood for Claudio Castiglioni, the president/owner of MV Agusta/Cagiva.
+It was a highly modified motorcycle with carbon fiber and magnesium everything, and rated at 200 horsepower at the crank.
 Again, it was a true work of art.
 The Brutale received similar treatment to the F4 and there were many versions made of that bike as well.
 MV Agusta even made multiple displacement versions of both bikes; there was a Brutale 910 and 989, and there were F4 models with 1078c.c.

 Cagiva has gone through many owners during this time, so it can be hard to keep track.
 Right now they are owned by Harley-Davidson, but that will change soon as MV Agusta is up for sale again.
 Even with this chaos, the company itself is still run by Claudio Castiglioni and his son, Giovanni.
 That helps to keep everything on an even course.
 The ownership of H-D, though, did allow them to bring out a new F4 and Brutale design.

 Their motorcycles are the way we can most easily connect with the people behind the classic cog-wheel logo, so it is to the bike that we have looked to get an understanding of who makes up MV Agusta.
-And, it is the bike we buy and ride and enjoy - the F4 or the Brutale.
-It is said that they seem to be imbued with a characteristic which is usually only associated with human beings; they are passion in physical form.
+And it is the bike we buy, ride and enjoy - the F4, the F3 or the Brutale.
+It is said that they seem to be imbued with a characteristic usually only associated with human beings: they are passion in physical form.
 This is MV Agusta - the old and the new - in its heart and soul - PASSION.